SysKitTeam/docs-point/common-tasks/monitor-lifecycle-management.md

 ![SysKit Point - Weekly Summary e-mail](../.gitbook/assets/0%20%281%29.png)

-Click on **Discover More** if you wish to see which new resources are now inactive.
+Click the **Discover More** if you wish to see which new resources are now inactive.
 When logged in to SysKit Point, this link opens the Lifecycle Management Overview screen.

 Clicking on **Resolve now** opens the lifecycle management **Awaiting Response** report where you can select the problematic resource \(1\) and decide which action you are going to take with it. \(2\)